Generalized $u$-Gibbs measures for $C^\infty$ diffeomorphisms: The Strong Viana Conjecture

 Recall the measure $\lambda_n$ is supported on $E_n^n$.
 By Lemma \ref{sameEmpLims}, for all $x\in E_n$ and $y\in P_n^n(x)$, we have $d(\nu_y^{(n)},p\omega(x))\leq d(\nu_x^{(n)},p\omega(x))+\frac{1}{\sqrt n}\sum_{N\geq 1}\frac{N}{2^N}$.
 Therefore $\sup_{y\in E_n^n}d(\nu_y^{(n)}, p\omega(E'))\xrightarrow{n\to\infty}0$.
 We ``discretize" the measure $\widetilde{\mu}_n$ : let $\alpha_n$ be a partition of $E_n^n$ and fix $x_n^A\in A\subset E_n^n$, for all $A\in \alpha_n$, such that $\widetilde{\mu}_n':=\sum_{A\in \alpha_n}\lambda_n(A)\cdot \nu_{x_n^A}^{(n\cdot p)}$ satisfies $d(\widetilde{\mu}_n,\widetilde\mu_n')\xrightarrow{n\to \infty}0$.

 Let $\xi_n^A\in p\omega(E')$, such that $d(\nu_{x_n^A}^{(n\cdot p)},\xi_n^A)=d(\nu_{x_n^A}^{(n\cdot p)},p\omega(E'))$.
 Write $\xi_n:=\sum_{A\in \alpha_n}\lambda_n(A)\cdot \xi_n^A$.
 Then we have,

-Let $\vartheta\in \mathbb P(p\omega(E'))$ be a limit point of $\left(\sum_{A\in \alpha_n}\lambda_n(A)\cdot \delta_{\xi_n^A}\right)_n$ (recall that $\mathbb{P}(p\omega(E'))$ is compact).
-Then $\widetilde\mu=\int \xi\, d\vartheta(\xi)$, and so $\chi_{k+1}<-\chi$ $\widetilde{\mu}$-a.e, as $\vartheta$-a.e $\xi$ belongs to $p\omega(E')$, where by the definition of $\beta_{k+1}$, we have $\xi$-a.e $\chi_{k+1}<-\chi$.
+Let $\vartheta\in \mathbb P(p\omega(E')$ be a limit point of $\{\sum_{A\in \alpha_n}\lambda_n(A)\cdot \delta_{\xi_n^A}\}_{n>0}$ (recall that $\mathbb{P}(p\omega(E'))$ is compact).
+Then $\widetilde\mu=\int \xi\, d\vartheta(\xi)$, and so $\chi_{k+1}<-\chi$ $\widetilde{\mu}$-a.e., as $\vartheta$-a.e. $\xi$ belongs to $p\omega(E')$, where by the definition of $\beta_{k+1}$, we have $\xi$-a.e. $\chi_{k+1}<-\chi$.

-Therefore, it follows that $\chi_{k+1}<-\chi$ $\mu$-a.e, and so $\widehat{\mu}$-a.e, as the Lyapunov exponents are $f$-invariant functions.
-Since almost every ergodic component of $\widehat{\mu}$ is also a G-$u$-Gibbs measure with a disintegration on disks of dimension $k$, and it admits $k$ exponents larger than $\chi$ almost everywhere, it follows that almost every such an ergodic component is therefore a $\chi$-hyperbolic SRB measure with exactly $k$-positive Lyapunov exponents.
+Therefore, it follows that $\chi_{k+1}<-\chi$ $\mu$-a.e., and so $\widehat{\mu}$-a.e., as the Lyapunov exponents are $f$-invariant functions.
+Since almost every ergodic component of $\widehat{\mu}$ is also a G-$u$-Gibbs measure with a disintegration on disks of dimension $k$, and it admits $k$ exponents larger than $\chi$ almost everywhere, it follows that almost every such an ergodic component is therefore a $\chi$-hyperbolic SRB measure with exactly $k$-positive Lyapunov exponents. \end{proof}

-\textbf{Remark:} The same proof applies to show that (note that $\beta_{k+1}$ may be non-positive), \begin{enumerate} \item If the set $[\lambda_k>\chi\geq \beta_{k+1}]$ has positive volume for some $\chi>0$, there is a $u$-Gibbs measure with exactly $k$ Lyapunov exponents greater than $\chi$, i.e. $\mu$ has absolultely continuous conditionals with respect to the $k$-unstable manifold. \item If the set $[\lambda_k>\chi>0\geq \beta_{k+1} ]$ has a positive volume, there is an SRB measure (a-priori perhaps not hyperbolic) with exactly $k$ positive Lyapunov exponents, and they are greater than $\chi$.
-In particular this provides an alternative proof of Claim \ref{excodim} which does not involve the entropic characterization of SRB measures. \end{enumerate} \end{proof}
+\textbf{Remark:} The same proof applies to show that (note that $\beta_{k+1}$ may be non-positive), \begin{enumerate} \item If the set $[\lambda_k>\chi\geq\alpha\geq \beta_{k+1}]$ has positive volume for some $\chi>0$ and for some $\alpha\in\mathbb{R}$ ($\alpha$ may be non-negative), there is a $u$-Gibbs measure $\mu$ with exactly $k$ Lyapunov exponents greater than $\chi$, i.e. $\mu$ has absolutely continuous conditionals along strong unstable manifolds of dimension $k$, and whose $(k+1)$-th Lyapunov exponent (with multiplicity) is less or equal to $\alpha$. \item If the set $[\lambda_k>\chi>0\geq \beta_{k+1} ]$ has a positive volume, there is an SRB measure (a-priori perhaps not hyperbolic) with exactly $k$ positive Lyapunov exponents, and they are greater than $\chi$.
+In particular this provides an alternative proof of Claim \ref{excodim} which does not involve the entropic characterization of SRB measures. \end{enumerate}

 We conclude now the proofs of Theorem \ref{strongv} and Theorem \ref{codim} by establishing the basin property.